kyma-project/kyma/docs/application-connector/02-04-application-broker.md

 1. Select a given event ServiceClass from the Service Catalog.
 2. Provision this ServiceClass by creating a ServiceInstance in the given Namespace.
 3. During the provisioning process, the EventActivation resource is created together with the ServiceInstance.
 EventActivation allows you to create an Event Bus Subscription.
-4. A Subscription is a custom resource by which an Event Bus triggers the function for a particular type of event in this step.
+4. A Trigger is a custom resource by which the Eventing Mesh triggers the function for a particular type of event in this step.
 5. The Application sends an event to the Application Connector.
-6. The Application Connector sends an event to the function through the Event Bus.
+6. The Application Connector sends an event to the function through the Eventing Mesh.

 ![Event Service Class](./assets/006-AB-event-service-class.svg)